Denis Mack Smith: Career

 Smith has been considered the world's leading scholar on Italian history for the English world.
 He belonged to the post-World War II generation of Cambridge historians, many based at Peterhouse, who learned to appreciate the primacy of documentary evidence.
 He was an Honorary Fellow of Wolfson College, Oxford, and received Italy's highest civilian honor in 1996.

 Personal life

 His first marriage was to Ruth Hellmann (later Viscountess Runciman) in 1959, although their union was dissolved in 1962.
 He remarried in 1967 to Catherine Stevenson.
 They lived together in Headington, outside Oxford, where they hosted students and intellectuals.

-Smith had two daughters, Sophie and Jacintha, and four grandchildren, Stephanie, Tosca, Jonah and Theo.
+Mack Smith had two daughters, Sophie and Jacintha, and four grandchildren, Stephanie, Tosca, Jonah and Theo.